Transfer & Graduate Student Housing

 The apartment community closest to the core of campus, Cerro Vista houses nearly 800 residents in six connecting buildings.

 1. Accept your offer of admission

 Only students who accept their offer of admission will be able to apply for campus housing.

 The housing application opened March 21, 2019.
 One to two business days after accepting your offer of admission, go to University Housing on the Cal Poly Portal to secure housing.
 The last day to edit your application is May 7, 2019.
 The application remains open until all spaces are filled.

 - Request up to three roommates.
 (Optional)

-- Select preferred housing options such as Gender-Inclusive housing, Grad Guard Renters Insurance, and more.
+- Select preferred housing options such as gender-inclusive Pride housing, Grad Guard Renters Insurance, and more.

 Assignments are based on the gender indicated on the CSU Mentor application.
 If you need to change that, contact University Housing directly.

 Living option preferences are assigned on a first-come, first-served basis — based upon the date the student secured housing, demand, and availability.